codazoda/x2/README.md

 ## Todo

+- Use HTTPS (TLS) to serve the app
 - Allow a key to be passed via http basic auth
 - Encrypt the image before storage
 - Decrypt the image before display
-- Redirect to create if the image db doesn't exist
 - Maybe use an alternate "browse" button